 The Federal Trade Commission (FTC) reported from January to April 15 it has received more than 18,000 complaints regarding coronavirus-related scams with about $9 million in losses.

 Scammers also have targeted the federally-approved stimulus checks that started going out to citizens this month.
-Criminals are attempting to gather people’s personal and financial information to commit identity theft.
+Criminals are attempting to gather people’s personal and financial information to commit ID theft.

 Small business owners also are falling victim to scammers as they try to apply for federal grants and loans.
 Criminals are using phishing email scams and other fraud, including claiming to be from the U.S. Small Business Administration, to gain confidential business and financial information.